jef42371/Customizable-AI-Chatbot/README.md

 ### User Interface

 The chatbot interface is designed to be modern and user-friendly, with a clean layout and smooth animations.
 Users can interact with the chatbot by typing messages and receiving responses in real time.
-The chatbot's identity and appearance can be customized to match your preferences.
+The chatbot's identity and appearance can be fully customized to match your preferences.

 <p align="center">
   <img src="img/ai.png" alt="AI Chatbot Interface" width="100%">